 - After this, check if the sound issues are resolved on your Windows 10 computer.

 Did these solutions help fix audio or sound problems on windows 10?
-Let us know on comments below.
+Let us know on the comments below.

 - How To Fix Device Driver Problems On Windows 10 (UPDATED)

 - Solved: The current active partition is compressed on Windows 10, 8.1 and 7

 - Windows 10 Photos App Not Opening/Working after Update?
 Let’s fix it

 - Can’t adjust screen brightness on laptop after windows 10 update?
 Try these solutions

 - Difference Between Windows 10 Cumulative and Feature Updates

 - Printer in Error State?
 Here how to fix printer problems on windows 10